 Beth Krasna (1953) is chairwoman of the board of directors of Ethos Services since June 2018.

-Philippe Doffey (1960) has been a member of Ethos Services’ board since 2012 as a representative of Retraites Populaires (Lausanne) and vice-chairman of the board since 2017.
+Philippe Doffey (1960) is a member of Ethos Services’ board since 2012 as a representative of Retraites Populaires (Lausanne) and vice-chairman of the board since 2017.

-René Sieber (1955) has been a member of Ethos Services’ board of directors since 2002.
+Nicole Beiner (1964) is a member of Ethos Services’ board of directors since June 2020.

 Nicole Beiner holds a master’s degree in economics and finance and a PhD in economics.
 Since twenty-five years, she has been working in the area of risk management and risk controlling of financial institutions on behalf of several banks, securities traders and asset managers.
 She was in particular in charge of the risk analysis unit (Risk Manager) for the Lombard Odier group from 2004 to 2008.